-Dr. Peter Glanville is an Assistant Professor of Arabic and the Director of the Arabic Flagship Program.
+Dr. Peter Glanville is an Associate Professor of Arabic and the Director of the Arabic Flagship Program.

 He earned his Ph.D. in Arabic linguistics at the University of Texas at Austin.
 He holds an MSc in Applied Linguistics, awarded with distinction by the University of Edinburgh.
 His interest in Arabic began in Oman, where he lived for four years, teaching English at Sultan Qaboos University before continuing his graduate studies.
 His research focus is Arabic linguistics, and he wrote his doctoral thesis on root and stem morphology and the Arabic verb.